AbderrahmaneBouzemlal/alx-airbnb-database/normalization.md

 Add Historical Price Field to Booking:

 Introduce price_per_night DECIMAL NOT NULL to the Booking table.
-This field captures the pricepernight from the Property table at the time of booking.
+This field captures the pricepernight FROM the Property table at the time of booking.
 Reason: Prevents issues with price changes in Property affecting historical bookings.
 When creating a booking, the application copies property.pricepernight to booking.price_per_night.
 Now, computations use booking.price_per_night, avoiding joins and ensuring historical accuracy.
 No new FDs are introduced that violate 3NF, as price_per_night directly depends on booking_id (it's a snapshot for that booking).